For general information on sites, check out this article.

-- All content resides or exists within some site within Simpplr.
+- All content resides or exists within some site on Simpplr.

 - Sites can be public, private, or unlisted.
 Sites are valuable because they help you organize your content and people into logical groups that your employees expect.